japst469/js-electron-configuration/README.md

 # js-electron-configuration
-javascript utility to get an atom's electron configuration as a string.
+javascript utility to get an atom's electron configuration as a string and some other useful atomic information.